beitmenotyou-com/OmniSocial-ProtocolKit/docs/modular-protocols.md

 ## 📢 Real-World Examples
 - Create a post: routed to Nostr, ATProto & ActivityPub simultaneously
 - Fetch a social graph: merged across AT and AP instances
-- Follow user: generates correct activity or relay for that protocol
+- Follow user: generates correct activity or relay for that Protocol

 ---